vincentbarrault/Advanced-lane-lines-finding/README.md

 To determine the position of the vehicle with respect to lanes center, the difference between the midpoint of both lanes and the center of the image is calculated.
 After getting the position in pixel world, the fact the lanes are about 3.7 meters wide is used to convert it to real world space.

+### Displaying lane boundaries

+The result of the lane boundaries is then warped back to return to the original view of the picture and displayed on top of the original image:

 ![](https://github.com/vincentbarrault/Advanced-lane-lines-finding/blob/master/output_images/test3_lanefinding.jpg?raw=true)
 *Processed image after lane finding detection*